glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 ARM-32 has 16 general purposes registers, named from `r0` to `r15`.

 ![ARM registers](./arm-registers.png)
-Source : Book 1 page 167
+Source: Book 1 page 167

 There are additional registers which can't be accessed directly, namely Current Program Status Register (CPSR) and Saved Program Status Register (SPSR).
 They are used to store processor's status and control information, such as the result of comparison instruction.

-Data types in ARM :
+Data types in ARM:

 ![ARM data types](./arm-data-types.png)
-Source : Book 1 page 168
+Source: Book 1 page 168

 #### ARM Addressing Modes